mraddtab/mraddtab/README.md

-- 👋 Hi, I’m @mraddtab
+- 👋 Hi, I’m Ron
-- 👀 I’m interested in ...
+- 👀 I’m interested in building useful applications, and learning new things everyday.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my "ToDo" productivity website.
-- 📫 How to reach me ...
+- 📫 How to reach me: ronaldchen4236@gmail.com

 <!---
 mraddtab/mraddtab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.